devnyxie/quartz-notes/content/studies/42Warsaw/index.md

 # Piscine

 The first month was a blast.
 What about a month of speedrun through the base concepts of C?
 In short, it was like doing leetcode problems in C, every day for a month.
 I've learned a lot, and I've met a lot of great people.
-Finished that month with an 8 hour long exam, which was a bit stressful, but I've passed it with quite a good score, not to brag (66, highest was 72).
+Finished that month with an 8 hour long exam, which was a bit stressful, but I've passed it with quite a good score.

 # Studies